LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Evaluation

+Now we investigate middlebox performance with respect to the real CAIDA trace.
+The trace is loaded by the gateway and replayed to the middlebox for processing.
+Again, we collect the data points every $1$M packets.
+Packets of unsupported types are filtered out so only $97$ data points are collected for each case.
+Since L2 headers are stripped in the CAIDA trace, we also adjust the packet parsing logic accordingly for the middleboxes.
+Yet another important factor for real trace is the flow timeout setting.
+We must carefully set the timeout so inactive flows are purged well in time, lest excessive flows overwhelm the testbeds.
+Here, we set the timeout for PRADS, lwIDS, and mIDS, to $60$, $30$, and $15$ seconds, respectively.
+Table~\ref{tbl:mb_caida} reports the overall throughout of relaying the trace.
+Below we give more detailed analysis.

-Figure~\ref{fig:real_prads} reports the results of PRADS.
-We can see that packet delay of the SGX port grows with the number of flows; it needs about $240$\us~ to process a packet when there are $1.6$M flows.
-Contrarily, \system\ maintains low and invariant delay (around $6$\us~) throughout the time.
-A bit surprisingly, it even edges over the native processing as more flows are tracked, which attributed to an inefficient chained hashing design used in the native implementation.
-This highlights the importance of efficient flow lookup in stateful middleboxes.
+\inlsec{PRADS} Figure~\ref{fig:real_prads} shows that the packet delay of Strawman grows with the number of flows; it needs about $240$\us~to process a packet when there are $1.6$M flows.
+In comparison, \system\ maintains low and stable delay (around $6$\us) throughout the test.
+A bit surprisingly, it even edges over the native processing as more flows are tracked, attributed to an inefficient chained hashing design used in the native implementation.
+This highlights the importance of \emph{efficient flow lookup in stateful middleboxes}.

-Figure~\ref{fig:real_lwids} presents the results of lwIDS.
-Note that compared with PRADS, the number of flows concurrently tracked by lwIDS decreases, because we use a more aggressive strategy for flow deletion and expiration checking in lwIDS: a flow is removed immediately a \texttt{FIN} or \texttt{RST} is seen, and no \texttt{TIME\_WAIT} is handled; besides, the expiration timeout is set to $30$s, half of PRADS's setting.
-With fewer flows, the SGX port still performs significantly worse than \system\ that is on par with native.
+\inlsec{lwIDS} Compared with PRADS, the number of concurrent flows tracked by lwIDS decreases, as shown in Fig.~\ref{fig:real_lwids}.
+This is due to the halved timeout and the more aggressive strategy we used for flow deletion: we remove a flow when a \texttt{FIN} or \texttt{RST} flag is received, and we do not handle \texttt{TIME\_WAIT} event.
+It can be seen that with fewer flows, Strawman still incurs remarkable overhead, while the difference between \system~ and Native is indistinguishable.

-We also calculate the overall throughput of processing the entire trace.
-Table~\ref{tbl:mb_caida} shows that \system\ can deliver native throughput for stateful middleboxes on real trace.
+\inlsec{mIDS} The case for mIDS is tricky.
+Its current implementation of flow timeout seems not to be fully working, so we replaced the related code with the logic of checking all flows for expiration every timeout interval.
+We also made some modifications to ensure that the packet formats and abnormal packets in the real trace can be properly processed.
+Figure~\ref{fig:real_mids} reports the test results.
+There is again a large gap between Strawman and Native.
+Yet, as in the controlled settings, there is some moderate gap between \system{} and Native, due to the large state and double flow tracking design.